Figure skating at the 2014 Winter Olympics: Women's event results

-On 21 February 2014, the International Skating Union (ISU) issued a statement which asserted all rules and procedures were applied during the competition and that no official protest had been filed by any participating nation concerning the results of the competition.
-Such a protest must be done within 30 minutes of the event.

-ISU's 21 February 2014 statement declaring their confidence "in the high quality and integrity of the ISU judging system".
-Adding "judges were selected by random drawing from a pool of 13 potential judges" and all nine judges on the free skating panel were from different nations.
+On 21 February, the ISU issued a statement which asserted that all of the rules and procedures had been correctly applied during the competition and that no official protest had been filed by any participating nation concerning the results.
+The ISU expressed confidence "in the high quality and integrity of the ISU Judging System", and added that "judges were selected by random drawing from a pool of thirteen potential judges" and that all nine judges on the free skating panel were from different nations.

-On 10 April, the Korean Olympic Committee (KOC) and the Korean Skating Union (KSU) filed an official complaint with the ISU Disciplinary Commission (DC) concerning judging.
-The complaint was regarding "the wrongful constitution of the panel of judges and the unjust outcome of the competition".
+On 10 April, the Korean Olympic Committee (KOC) and the Korea Skating Union (KSU) filed an official complaint with the ISU Disciplinary Commission (DC).
+The complaint addressed "the wrongful constitution of the panel of judges and the unjust outcome of the competition".
 It requested that the DC conduct a thorough investigation, "take appropriate disciplinary actions against the concerned individuals", and institute corrective actions.
-On 14 April, the DC ruled the complaint inadmissible because a general request for investigation is not within DC's jurisdiction and the complaint was not addressed at an individual or federation as required.

-On 30 April, the KOC and KSU filed a second official complaint with the DC.
-This time the complaint was against Alla Shekhovtsova and Figure Skating Federation of Russia (FSFR), specifically citing a hug Shekhovtsova shared with Sotnikova and Shekhovtsova's marriage to the current Director General of the FSFR.
-On 30 May, the DC dismissed the complaint.
-It ruled Shekhovtsova "is not responsible for the judging panel's composition", her marriage did not create a conflict of interest, and since Sotnikova initiated the hug, Shekhovtsova did not break any rules by responding.
+The DC ruled the complaint inadmissible, because a general request for investigation was not within the DC's jurisdiction and the complaint was not addressed to an individual or federation as required.
+On 30 April, the KOC and KSU filed a second official complaint with the DC, this time against Alla Shekhovtsova and the FSFR, specifically citing photographs of Sotnikova hugging Shekhovtsova which emerged shortly after the end of the women's competition, as well as Shekhovtsova's marriage to the then-general director of the FSFR.
+On 30 May, the DC dismissed the complaint, ruling that Shekhovtsova was "not responsible for the judging panel's composition", her marriage did not create a conflict of interest, and since Sotnikova was the one who initiated the hug, Shekhovtsova did not break any rules by responding.

-As of June 2014, the KOC and KSU are considering appealing to the Court of Arbitration for Sport (CAS).